sudeepbm/snap-to-flatpak/README.md

 ## Friendly notice

 **It is important to clarify that the intention here is not to criticize the quality of Snaps or to cause any form of harm.
 The provided script intends to offer assistance to individuals who hold a preference for Flatpaks.**

+##

+If you found this repo useful, don't hesitate to share with others.